3. Assembling the 3pi+ 32U4 kit

 - Place the control board on the chassis.
 The motor leads and single battery contacts should be inserted into the corresponding through holes.

-- Screw the control board to the chassis: we recommend using four screws in the outermost holes in each row.
-In each of the four mounting holes, insert a #2-56 machine screw through the main board and chassis, and tighten it against a nut under the chassis.
-It is usually easier to place the nut into the recess first and hold it there with a finger or piece of tape while inserting the screw.
+- Screw the control board to the chassis: we recommend using two screws in the outermost holes of the front row and two standoffs in the outermost holes of the back row.
+(For the original LCD version, which does not include standoffs, you can use screws in all four locations instead.)
+In each of the four mounting holes, insert a #2-56 machine screw or standoff through the main board and chassis, and tighten it against a nut under the chassis.
+It is usually easier to place the nut into the recess first and hold it there with a finger or piece of tape while inserting the screw or standoff.

 - Trim off the excess length of wire from each motor lead.